okta/okta.github.io/_source/_posts/2017-03-27-angular-okta-sign-in-widget.md

 **Changelog:**

-* Oct 2, 2017: Updated to use Angular CLI 1.4.4 and Okta Sign-In Widget 2.1.0.
+* Sep 30, 2017: Updated to use Angular CLI 1.4.4 and Okta Sign-In Widget 2.1.0.
 See the code changes in the [example app on GitHub](https://github.com/oktadeveloper/okta-angular-sign-in-widget-example/pull/8).
 Updated "create an OIDC app" instructions for the [Okta Developer Console](/blog/2017/09/25/all-new-developer-console).